 7. Black Summer

 Halloween is almost upon us, which means it’s the perfect time to kick back and binge-watch something scary!
-Whether you fancy zombies, ghosts, or something else entirely, there’s a show on this list for you!
+Whether you fancy zombies, ghosts, or something else, there’s a show for you.